Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Santa Barbara Central ParkA Delightful Small Town

 Santa Barbara Feria (Farmers' Market)The stores and other buildings surrounding Santa Barbara's park and the next block or two in each direction offer nearly everything you would expect.
-Aside from the municipal building and elementary school, you'll find banks with ATMs, a doctor and dentist, freshly baked breads and pastries, groceries, clothing and shoes, office supplies, appliances and electronics, hardware, a hair stylist and barber, $1 DVD movie rentals, fast food, and inexpensive sit-down restaurants called "sodas" that serve a typical Costa Rican dinner for about $5.
+Aside from the municipal building and elementary school, you'll find banks with ATMs, a doctor and dentist, freshly baked breads and pastries, groceries, clothing and shoes, office supplies, appliances and electronics, hardware, a hair stylist and barber, $1 (pirated) movie rentals, fast food, and inexpensive sit-down restaurants called "sodas" that serve a typical Costa Rican mid-day dinner for about $5.
 If you're driving, you can usually find a free parking space very close to the central park.

 Onsite and Walking Distance Highlights: